-For most people the process of the diagnosis can be very confronting.
-Typically the report will list deficiencies but it also point to the areas where there is a needs intervention.
-If your child receive a diagnosis for ASD, she/he may be eligible for financial support from the government and access to early intervention.
+For most people, the process of the diagnosis can be very confronting.
+Typically the report will list deficiencies but it also points to the areas where there is a needs intervention.
+If your child receives a diagnosis of ASD, she/he may be eligible for financial support from the government and access to early intervention.

 The typical professionals who can diagnose Autism Spectrum Disorder are Paediatrician, Psychiatrist and Psychologists and you may need a referral from your GP to access those professionals.

 Treatment for Asperger's Syndrome or Autism Spectrum Disorder

 Asperger’s Syndrome or Autism is a different way of thinking and being.
 There is not a cure as such but there are interventions that will help to improve functioning and well-being.
 A treatment plan will ideally coordinate therapies that meet specific needs and goals.
 In children, early interventions are always an advantage.